-Code Title Description Credits General Education WIC Prerequisite(s) Frequency MLL 237 Intermediate Bulgarian Reading This course introduces students to a broad range of texts in Bulgarian (short stories, poetry, drama, comics, letters, travel journals, literary critiques, etc.) and familiarizes them with various reading strategies, and the methods of textual analysis and interpretation.
+Code Title Description Credits General Education WIC Prerequisite(s) Frequency Cross- listed MLL 2037 Intermediate Bulgarian Reading This course introduces students to a broad range of texts in Bulgarian (short stories, poetry, drama, comics, letters, travel journals, literary critiques, etc.) and familiarizes them with various reading strategies, and the methods of textual analysis and interpretation.
 Discussion of other sources, such as film and media, will complement the readings.
 Students will examine the historical and cultural contexts of each literary work.
 Also, they will refine their Bulgarian language skills at the intermediate level through active writing, listening, and discussion.
-Principles of Textual Analysis MLL 235 or permission from instructor Offered once every two years MLL 255 Intermediate Spanish: Perspectives on Spanish-Speaking Cultures This course offers a contemporary, interactive, and interdisciplinary approach at the intermediate level to the study of the Spanish language and Hispanic cultures.
-It introduces students to the analysis of topics such as education, family values, traditions, work ethic, urban life, multicultural society, migration, consumption of resources, politics, identity, stereotypes, and cultural heritage, as well as no- tions relevant for intercultural communication, such as politeness and formality of interactions.
-Aiming to promote an in-depth cross-cultural understanding, this course exposes students to a large variety of print and electronic media, film, mu- sic, literature, and other forms of Hispanic cultural expression.
-Students perform individual reflection tasks and work in small teams and other collaborative for- mats that allow them to consolidate and expand their understanding and their writing and speaking skills, as well as to refine their grammatical and lexical com- petence in a culturally rich context.
 3 Cr.
 6 ECTS Cr.
-Social and Cultural Analysis MLL 156 or permission from instructor Offered every fall MLL 256 Intermediate Spanish Composition and Conversation This course emphasizes oral and written expression in the Spanish language, grammar skills, and expansion of vocabulary to increase communicative fluency and accuracy at the intermediate level.
-It provides students with the opportunity to improve their speaking proficiency in a variety of contexts through class discussions, group conversations, and individual oral presentations.
-Students also develop their written expression based on authentic Spanish texts, selected to illustrate styles and levels of contemporary written Spanish.
-The language practice is reinforced through publications and communication on Spanish social media and/or with partner classes from Spanish-speaking countries, the USA, etc. This course also provides continued reading and listening practice, reflection on other cultures, as well as the development of effective language learning strategies.
+Principles of Textual Analysis MLL 2035 or a placement test before regis- tration (with a signed permis- sion from the instructor) Offered once every two years MLL 2055 Intermediate Spanish: Perspectives on Spanish-Speaking Cultures This course offers a contemporary, interactive, and interdisciplinary approach at the intermediate level to the study of the Spanish language and Hispanic cultures.
+It introduces students to the analysis of topics such as education, family values, traditions, work ethic, urban life, multicultural society, migration, consumption of resources, politics, identity, stereotypes, and cultural heritage, as well as notions relevant for intercultural communication, such as politeness and formality of interactions.
+Aiming to promote an in-depth cross-cultural understanding, this course exposes students to a large variety of print and electronic media, film, music, literature, and other forms of Hispanic cultural expression.
+Students perform individual reflection tasks and work in small teams and other collaborative formats that allow them to consolidate and expand their understanding and their writing and speaking skills, as well as to refine their grammatical and lexical competence in a culturally rich context.
 3 Cr.
 6 ECTS Cr.
-MLL 255 or permission from instructor Offered once every two years MLL 257 Intermediate Spanish Reading This course introduces students to a broad range of texts in Spanish (short stories, poetry, drama, comics, letters, travel journals, literary critiques, etc.) and famil- iarizes them with various reading strategies, and the methods of textual analysis and interpretation.
-Discussion of other sources, such as film and media, will com- plement the readings.
+Social and Cultural Analysis MLL 1056 or a placement test before regis- tration (with a signed permis- sion from the instructor) Offered every fall MLL 2056 Intermediate Spanish Composition and Conversation through Arts In this course students develop their written and oral expression in Spanish at the intermediate level through the study of existing works of art and creative and performance activities, such as drama, music, dance, painting, drawing, sculpture, architecture, photography, or comic strips by Spanish speaking authors and artists.
+Students will become familiar with the expressive and performing dimensions of forms of applied arts such as fashion design, interior design and decorative art, as well as public art such as museums, murals, digital media, carnivals, festivals, etc. The art forms are discussed in relation to their cultural contexts.
+This course provides continued reading and listening practice and reflection on and appreciation of various art forms.
+3 Cr.
+6 ECTS Cr.
+Aesthetic Expression MLL 2055 or a placement test before regis- tration (with a signed permis- sion from the instructor) Offered once every two years MLL 2057 Intermediate Spanish Reading This course introduces students to a broad range of texts in Spanish (short stories, poetry, drama, comics, letters, travel journals, literary critiques, etc.) and familiarizes them with various reading strategies, and the methods of textual analysis and interpretation.
+Discussion of other sources, such as film and media, will complement the readings.
 Students will examine the historical and cultural contexts of each literary work.
 Also, they will refine their Spanish language skills at the intermediate level through active writing, listening, and discussion.
 3 Cr.
 6 ECTS Cr.
-Principles of Textual Analysis MLL 255 or permission from instructor Offered once every two years
+Principles of Textual Analysis MLL 2055 or a placement test before regis- tration (with a signed permis- sion from the instructor) Offered once every two years